Eduardo-vsouza/rp3/README.md

 6.  **Important**.
 Configure the Paths to each of the dependencies in the file config.txt located inside the RP3 folder.
 Replace the $PATH to each tool in its respective column.
 By default, the pipeline will look for the tools in your $PATH.
-#### Testing the installation
+## Testing the installation
 We provide a *demo* mode with reduced datasets so the user can check if the installation is working properly.
 This mode will check the 5 main modes (*translation, database, search, postms,* and *ribocov*).
 - First, you need to download the demo_data from the releases page and put it in the same directory as the Rp3.py script.
 - Then, to check all modes at once, simply run
 `$ rp3.py demo --threads 8 --outdir demo_outdir`
 This will use 8 threads to test all 5 main modes of the RP3 pipeline.
-Typical run time for this is 20-30 min, but can vary depending on available computational resources.
+Typical run time to test every mode is ~30-50 min, but can vary depending on available computational resources.
+The whole workflow of the pipeline is time-consuming because it has to deal with multiple types of omics datasets.
 The output files will be generated at `demo_outdir`, or another specified directory.
 - If you want to skip a mode during testing, pass the argument --skip_database, for instance.
 All parameters available for the ``demo`` mode can be checked with ``rp3.py demo -h``.